dotimothy/DuckDetector/README.md

 # DuckDetector
- A Fun Little Project on Automatically Detecting Ducks
+ 🦆 A Fun Little Project on Automatically Detecting Ducks!!! 🦆 **Author:** Timothy Do